invoicesolv/SOLVIFY-crm/app/PRD.md

 ## 3. Target Audience

-All users of the Vibe CRM application.
+All users of the Solvify CRM application.

 ## 4. Scope